davekilian/davekilian.github.com/_posts/2012-09-14-multiplayer-i.markdown

 Writing a multiplayer game that works well over the Internet is a different story.
 Packet loss is common.
 Latency is high, and changes without warning.
-The anonymity of online play encourages some players to cheat.
+Some players will inevitably tamper with the network to cheat.
 Dealing with these conditions requires a bit more finesse than simply replicating state.

 This series of blog posts is a nuts-and-bolts introduction to building an Internet-ready first-person shooter.
-The game will be playable over typical broadband connections, and we'll take some steps to mitigate cheating.
+The game will perform well over broadband connections, and we'll take some steps to mitigate cheating.

 These posts are based on what I learned while building online multiplayer